3d-it/3d1/content/pages/blog/how-to-start-free-blogging-on-medium.md

 ---
 type: PostLayout
-title: 'Start Blogging for Free: A Step-by-Step Guide to Publishing on Medium'
+title: 'Start Blogging for Free: A Step-by-Step Guide How to Start A Blog On Medium'
 date: '2024-12-19'
 excerpt: >-
   Start your blogging journey for free with Medium.
-This guide walks you through setting up your Medium account, creating engaging posts with its easy-to-use editor, and reaching a wide audience.
+This guide walks you through how to start a blog on Medium, creating engaging posts with its easy-to-use editor, and reaching a wide audience.
 Learn how to optimize your content for better visibility and use Medium’s analytics to grow your blog.
 Whether you're sharing personal stories, professional insights, or creative ideas, Medium